-The fair value of the trade names and trademarks is determined using the relief from royalty method, which requires assumptions including forecasting future sales, discount rates and royalty rates
+The fair value of the trade names and trademarks is determined using the relief from royalty method, which requires assumptions including forecasting future sales, discount rates and royalty rates.
+Based on the results of our annual impairment test for goodwill and indefinite-lived intangible assets, an impairment was recorded related to the goodwill from Blue Tomato acquisition of \$41.1 million.
+No impairment was recorded for indefinite-lived intangible assets.

-Based on the results of our annual impairment test for goodwill and indefinite-lived intangible assets, no impairment was recorded.
-All reporting units had a fair value in excess of the carrying value.
-If actual results are not consistent with our estimates or assumptions, or there are significant changes in any of these estimates, projections and assumptions, could have a material effect of the fair value of these assets in future measurement periods and result in an impairment, which could materially affect our results of operations.
+If actual results are not consistent with our estimates or assumptions, or there are significant changes in any of these estimates, projections and assumptions, could have a material effect of the fair value of these assets in future measurement periods and result in an additional impairment, which could materially affect our results of operations.